tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 {{site.cloudname}} verifies the domain {{site.productname}} is loading from by checking the domain portion of the **Referer** header in the network request.
 This notification is shown when the **Referer** of your page does not match the list of approved domains stored against your `apiKey`.
 You can view what your approved domains are in [Account]({{site.accountpageurl}}).

 Sometimes the domains in the **Referer** header does not match with the URL in the browser's address bar.
 To check the **Referer** header, open your browser's _Developer's Tools_ and open the _Network_ tab.
 From there, find the request being made to load {{site.productname}} with your API key, and click on the **Headers** tab.
 In the section called **Request Headers** there should be a field for **Referer**.
 This is the value that {{site.productname}} is checking against your approved domains.
-It must match one your approved domains, or you will receive this notification.
+It must match one of your approved domains, or you will receive this notification.

 ### Solution

 If the `Referer` is what you are expecting, then you need to ensure that domain is included in your list of approved domains.
 If the `Referer` is not what you are expecting, you may need to adjust your application's **Referer** header settings.

-## "We could not check your domain because the referer header was missing.
-Please see the guide on how to ensure the referer header is present."
+## "We’re unable to check your domain because the referer header is missing.
+Please read the Guide on how to ensure your referer header is present, so we can then customize your editor experience."

 ### Cause